 - Make sure to brush your tongue and teeth regularly

 The tongue is an important part of oral health, and it is the first body part to encounter food and drinks.
-This is why cleaning your tongue is a good habit to form.
+This is why cleaning your tongue is a good oral hygiene habit to form.
 It can prevent food particles from accumulating in the mouth, helping to avoid tooth decay and periodontal disease.
 If you notice some unusual changes with your tongue, it is best to visit a dentist near you.

 Despite their importance, many people don’t think about their tongues too often.
 However, like our hair and nails, our tongues are part of our bodies and deserve some attention.
 In fact, properly caring for our tongues is even more important than you might think.
 Our tongues are covered with millions of tiny papillae-tiny bumps that help us taste the food we eat.
 They also encounter bacteria with each bite of food, which can cause bad breath.
 By cleaning our tongues, we can keep our teeth, gums, and mouths healthy and fresh.